‘The future of work is digital’

 Overall case studies within Human Resources have shown results such as employee onboarding – 10 times faster following automation, and a 4 month ROI on payroll automation.

-There are many other areas where RPA can be introduced to the Human Resources department
+There are many other areas where scaling RPA can be introduced to the Human Resources department

 - Sick, leave, and holiday requests